dominicroye/rstats-chart-challenge-2021/README.md

 # 30DayChartChallenge 2021: *#rstats edition*

 *A list of charts created for #30DayChartChallenge using #rstats*.
-To learn more about #30DayChartChallenge visit https://twitter.com/30DayChartChall.
+To learn more about #30DayChartChallenge visit https://github.com/Z3tt/30DayChartChallenge_2021 or https://twitter.com/30DayChartChall.

 ## How to contribute?